Intergender wrestling

-Intergender wrestling, also known as mixed wrestling, is a type of professional wrestling match between a man and a woman and may also refer to tag team matches with both men and women on each team.
+Intergender wrestling, also known as mixed wrestling, is a type of professional wrestling (staged and choreographed) match between a man and a woman and may also refer to tag team matches with both men and women on each team.

-Intergender tag team matches are not to be confused with mixed tag team matches; there is a rule governing mixed tag team matches that restrict male and female competitors from attacking each other.
-If a tag is made, the other team has to automatically switch wrestlers, who should be of the same gender as the opposing team's legal wrestler.
-This type of tag team match continues to be popular in the present.
-On the other hand, male and female competitors in an intergender tag team match are free to wrestle and pin each other.

 History

 For most of its history, men and women would rarely compete against each other in professional wrestling, as it was deemed to be unfair and unchivalrous.
 Intergender wrestling was first utilized in the late-1970s/early-1980s by comedian Andy Kaufman.
 Kaufman participated in several filmed staged matches of this nature and proclaimed himself the "World Intergender Wrestling Champion," issuing an open challenge to any female challenger who could defeat him.
 This was the beginning of a famous crossover feud between Kaufman and wrestling legend Jerry "The King" Lawler.